-Out went chocolate, sweets and anything that contained sugar, remotely resembled sugar or had once met sugar or vaguely remembered chatting to him at a social gathering.
+No chocolate, no sweets and nothing that contains sugar, remotely resembles sugar or had once met sugar or vaguely remembered chatting to him at a social gathering.

-Accordingly as well as confectionary fruits (contain the sugar fructose) dairy (contain the sugar lactose), carbohydrates, caffeine, alcohol, gluten, and all fermented products and certain nuts were out.
+No fruits (contain the sugar fructose) dairy (contain the sugar lactose), carbohydrates, caffeine, alcohol, gluten, and all fermented products as well as certain nuts.

 In short protein, vegetables, water and soul-destroying boredom were in.